-Appropriateness: Involving residential property owners ensures a broader perspective, more appropriate measures and tasks, and, most importantly, buy-in and support from the citizens themselves.
+Appropriateness: Involving residential property owners (i.e. citizens) ensures a broader perspective, more appropriate measures and tasks, and, most importantly, buy-in and support from the citizens themselves.

 Effectiveness: Not applicable.

 2.a.
 Prepare public announcements promoting program and public participation beginning January and continuing until the end of the permit term.